timvanderzee/human-walking-biomechanics/README.md

 1. **Select** 5 good quality strides of data from one of 33 different 90 s walking trials
 2. **Visualize** the 5 good quality strides
 3. **Analyze** the 5 good quality strides, e.g., computes mechanical work and average force

+## main.m ##

+Running the main.m script executes results in recreating both all strides files and 5 strides files from exported data.
+If the provided exported data is the same as in the data repository (LINK HERE), then the recreated all strides files and 5 strides files should also be the same as the ones in the data repository (LINK HERE).

+The main.m script therefore shows how all strides files and 5 strides files are created from exported files.